attested-frontiers/landing-page/blog/progtradfi.md

 #### 2. Pay Crypto Merchants (From Fiat)
 **Normie user → Crypto-native merchant**

-Example of crypto-native merchant with compelling product for normie userbase is [Polymarket](https://polymarket.com/) that is a predictions marketplace.
+An example of a crypto-native merchant with a compelling product for normie userbases is [Polymarket](https://polymarket.com/), which is a predictions marketplace.
 Services that cater to this are:
-- **Card checkout**: [Moonpay](https://www.moonpay.com/) which offers card based onramping.
+- **Card checkout**: [Moonpay](https://www.moonpay.com/) which offers card-based onramping.
-- **A2A checkout**: Services like [Inflow Pay](https://docs.inflowpay.com/docs/welcome-to-inflow) in EU uses Open Banking APIs and integrated directly with stable issuer Circle.
-[Blindpay](https://blindpay.com/docs/getting-started/overview) aggregates local on/offramping services providers in abstracted flow.
+- **A2A checkout**: Services like [Inflow Pay](https://docs.inflowpay.com/docs/welcome-to-inflow) in the EU use Open Banking APIs and integrate directly with stablecoin issuer Circle.
+[Blindpay](https://blindpay.com/docs/getting-started/overview) aggregates local on/offramping service providers in an abstracted flow.

 #### 3. Send-to-Self
 **Fiat → Onramp → User-controlled smart contract**

 [Picnic](https://usepicnic.com/en) -the distributor of Gnosis Pay cards in Brazil- offers direct PIX to USDC on Gnosis Card in one step.
 They use [Avenia](https://integration-guide.avenia.io/docs/Usecases/pix2Stable&onChainTransfer) as the service provider.

-Having an easy onramp/offramp for one self will be more embedded.
+Having an easy onramp/offramp for oneself will be more embedded.
 See [rebind](https://rebind.co/) for example of embedded onramping within app.
 Perhaps the endgame for this are native tokenized bank accounts.

 Regulatory clarity is highest here.
 It's just enhanced onramping.
-1st party onramping is simpler than third party onramping from a regulatory point of view.
+First-party onramping is simpler than third-party onramping from a regulatory point of view.

 ### 4. Fiat-settled-Escrow